 What Came First?
 The Chicken Rig or The Egg?
 Master this Simple Rig

-The chicken rig is a weedless rig that’s a cross between a Texas and Neko rig.
-It’s the invention of Gary Yamamoto and something I find to be incredibly successful in a variety of scenarios.
+The chicken rig, a weedless hybrid between the Texas and Neko rig, was invented by Gary Yamamoto and has proven incredibly successful in a variety of scenarios.

 how to rig a chicken rig